Lake Travis High School: Football

 The Football sports team are the "Cavaliers", named after the mascot of the school with uniform colors being red, black and silver.
-In 2011, Lake Travis High School became the first football program in Texas to have won five straight state championships.
+In 2011, Lake Travis High School became the first football program in Texas to have won five consecutive state championships.
 In the 2007 season, Lake Travis won its first ever football state championship against Highland Park 36-34.
 In 2008, LT defeated Longview 48-23 in the championship game.
 In 2009, LT had another undefeated season, once again beating Longview (24-17) in the 2009 Texas 4A Championship Game.
 In 2010, LT reached the UIL 4A State Championship Game at Cowboys Stadium in Arlington.
 In that game, LT defeated the #3 ranked Denton Ryan Raiders 27-7; giving the Cavs their fourth consecutive state championship, making them the only 4A or 5A Texas school to accomplish this feat.
 In 2011, the Cavs again went undefeated, and defeated Waco Midway 22-7 in the state championship game.
 In 2016, the Cavaliers won their sixth state championship.
 NFL quarterbacks Baker Mayfield and Garrett Gilbert both played for the Cavs.
 Lake Travis is generally regarded as one of the top D1 quarterback producing schools in the country.